gyorilab/indra_db/rest_api/README.md

-provide the sentences from which a Statement was extracted (if we extracted it, some of our content comes from other curated databases), as well as provenance to lead back to the content (abstract, full text, etc.) that was read, all so that you can use your own judgement regarding the validity and relevance of a Statement.
+provide the sentences from which a Statement was extracted (if we extracted it, some of our content comes from other curated databases), as well as provenance to lead back to the content (abstract, full text, etc.) that was read, which allows you to use your own judgement regarding the validity of a Statement.

 If you find something wrong with a Statement, you can use this curation endpoint to record your observation.
-This will not necessarily have any immediate effect on the output, however, over time it will help us improve the readers we use, our methods for extracting Statements from those reader outputs, and could help us filter erroneous content.
+This will not necessarily have any immediate effect on the output, however, over time it will help us improve the readers we use, our methods for extracting Statements from those reader outputs, could help us filter erroneous content, and will help us improve our pre-assembly algorithms.

 ### Curate statements: `POST api.host/curation/submit/<level>/<hash>`

-If you wish to curate a Statement, you must first decide whether you are curating the piece of knowledge, or a particular extraction.
+If you wish to curate a Statement, you must first decide whether you are curating the Statement as generally incorrect, or whether a particular sentence supports a given Statement.
 This is the "level" of your curation:
 - **pa**: At this level, you are curating the knowledge in a
  ***p**re-**a**ssembled* Statement.
 For example, if a Statement indicates that "differentiation binds apoptosis", regardless of whether the reader(s) made a valid extraction, it is clearly wrong.
 - **raw**: At this level, you are curating a particular *raw* extraction, in other words stating that an automatic reader made an error.
-For example the sentence "IR causes cell death", where IR is Ionizing Radiation, is instead extracted as "'Insulin Receptor' causes cell death".
-This would be an example of a grounding error, and although it may happen often enough to provide large amounts of evidence, it is an extraction error.
+Even more explicitly, you can judge whether the sentence supports the extracted Statement.
+For example the (hypothetical) sentence "KRAS was found to actively inhibit BRAF" does not support the Statement "KRAS activates BRAF".
+As another example (here a grounding error), would be that the sentence "IR causes cell death", where IR is Ionizing Radiation does not support the extraction "'Insulin Receptor' causes cell death".

 The two different levels also have different hashes.
-At the *pa* level, the hashes discussed [above](#from-hash) are used, as they are calculated from the knowledge contained in the statement, independent of extraction.
-At the *raw* level, a different hash, the `source_hash` is used.
+At the *pa* level, the hashes discussed [above](#from-hash) are used, as they are calculated from the knowledge contained in the statement, independent of the evidence.
+At the *raw* level, a different hash, the `source_hash` is used, which identifies a specific piece of evidence, without considering the Statement extracted.
 Within a statement JSON, there is a key "evidence", with a list of Evidence JSON, which includes an entry for "source_hash":
 ```python
 {"evidence": [{"source_hash": 98687578576598, ...}, ...], ...}